 The aim of this page is to bring together the answers to some key questions which you may have before investing in or making a donation to the ‘Save The Swan’ campaign.
 Much of the information here may already be on our website, or in emails, but this is intended help you with the decision process.

 Questions have been grouped into sections to make it easier for you to find information.
 If you have any questions which are not covered here, please feel free to contact us at email@example.com

 Who are the current directors / board of The Swan Clewer Community Interest Company?

 Willie Calvert of Windsor & Eton Brewery and Richard Allen of The Green Room School in Windsor are the current directors of SCCIC.
-There are options available, given the right circumstances and level of investment, for additional directors to be appointed.
+Richard Douglas is the Company Secretary.

 Are you a registered charity?

 No. The Community Interest Company is a legal form for enterprises which aim to benefit the community or trade with a social purpose rather than just to make a profit.
 So SCCIC will operate as a limited company but with restrictions, such as over what it can do with any profits, to safeguard that community interest.
 However, The Green Room is a registered charity, so charitable donations may be made to the project via them.